Substra/substra-documentation/docs/source/operations/getting-started.rst

 * 2 backends (running in two organisations, ``org-1`` and ``org-2``)
 * 1 frontend

-It allows you to run the examples and start using substra SDK (also known as substra).
+It allows you to run the examples and start using Substra SDK (also known as substra).

 Prerequisites
 =============